-Last week, Trump moved to impose tariffs on steel and aluminum imports from Canada, which has contributed to a — even after months of tough talk on the North American Free Trade Agreement renegotiations — ahead of his visit to Quebec.
+Last week, Trump moved to impose tariffs on steel and aluminum imports from Canada, which has contributed to a heightened sense of tension — even after months of tough talk on the North American Free Trade Agreement renegotiations — ahead of his visit to Quebec.

 According to Koch, although it may feel that way to observers, a disgruntled US administration isn’t actually a huge departure from the norm.
 “Americans have a history of being anti-G7,” she says, a statement entirely supported by the recollections of past Canadian sherpas.

 Burney considers the G7 response to the coup against Gorbachev to be “one of the high points of summitry.”
 Under Bush, he says, the Americans were beginning to lose their interest in summitry.
 “They found it a bit of a pain in the ass, quite frankly, and were wondering if it could be every two years instead of every year…but I think because of the pivotal nature of what happened with Gorbachev in 1990, the Americans got a different attitude.”

 Edwards had a similar experience during his time as sherpa, recalling that in his year, “the role played by the Obama administration around the G8 was one of high skepticism that it really had any value.”